Modernizr/customizr/README.md

 	// By default, will crawl your project for references to Modernizr tests
 	// Set to false to disable
 	"crawl" : true,

+	// Set to true to pass in buffers via the "files" parameter below "useBuffers" : false,

 	// By default, this task will crawl all *.js, *.css, *.scss files.
 	"files" : [